guidefari/here_hugo/docs/discord-crosspost-design.md

 };
 ```

-The checked-in config keeps these values explicit per source, though the initial policy uses 10 posts and noon UTC for every source.
+The checked-in config keeps these values explicit per source, though the initial policy uses 10 posts and 06:00 UTC for every source.

 ## D1 delivery ledger